Pancasila: Formulation

-During the recess between the two BPUPK sessions, the Committee of Nine (Panitia Sembilan), composed of Sukarno, Mohammad Hatta, Mohammad Yamin, Alexander Andries Maramis, Achmad Soebardjo, Ki Hadikusumo, Wahid Hasyim, Agus Salim, and Abikusno, formulated a preamble to a constitution including Sukarno's philosophy.
-This became known as the Jakarta Charter.
-The order of Sukarno's principles was changed, thus: the fifth sila of theism and freedom of religion became first sila; the second sila remained, the original first sila was re-numbered as the third sila, and the original third and fourth sila were re-numbered as the fourth and fifth sila.
-Sukarno accepted this proposition of the other members.
-Further, the first sila of the Jakarta Charter and the Preamble of the Constitution of Indonesia of 1945, being the first of the original sila of Sukarno, was amended to read "Ketuhanan dengan kewajiban menjalankan syariah Islam bagi pemeluk-pemeluknya" ("The one divinity with the obligation for its Muslim adherents to carry out Sharia law").
-On 18 August 1945 the PPKI amended it further by deleting "with the obligation for its Muslim adherents to carry out Sharia law" and therefore left the first sila as simply "Ketuhanan Yang Maha Esa".
+During the recess between the two BPUPK sessions, the Committee of Nine (Panitia Sembilan)—composed of Sukarno, Mohammad Hatta, Mohammad Yamin, Alexander Andries Maramis, Achmad Soebardjo, Ki Hadikusumo, Wahid Hasyim, Agus Salim, and Abikusno—drafted a preamble for the constitution incorporating Sukarno's philosophy.
+This draft became known as the Jakarta Charter.
+The committee rearranged the order of Sukarno's principles: the fifth sila regarding divinity was moved to the first position; the second sila remained in place; the original first sila became the third; and the original third and fourth principles were renumbered as the fourth and fifth, respectively.

+Sukarno accepted this revised structure.
+The first sila of the Jakarta Charter was originally formulated as "Ketuhanan dengan kewajiban menjalankan syariat Islam bagi pemeluk-pemeluknya" ("Belief in God, with the obligation for its Muslim adherents to carry out Islamic law").
+However, on 18 August 1945 the Preparatory Committee for Indonesian Independence (PPKI) deleted the clause "dengan kewajiban menjalankan syariat Islam bagi pemeluk-pemeluknya", leaving the first sila simply as "Ketuhanan Yang Maha Esa" to ensure national unity.

 Rationale

-By the first half of the 20th century, some ideologies that had been established or made their way to the Dutch East Indies included imperialism and its antithesis anti-colonial nationalism, traditional Javanese statecraft, Islamism, democracy, socialism, and communism.
-Proponents of these ideologies had formed political organizations or parties to forward their respective causes.
-The Islamist party Sarekat Islam was established in 1905 followed by Masyumi in 1943.
+By the first half of the 20th century, several ideologies had been established or made their way to the Dutch East Indies, including imperialism and its antithesis anti-colonial nationalism, traditional Javanese statecraft, Islamism, democracy, socialism, and communism.
+Proponents of these ideologies formed political organizations and parties to forward their respective causes.
+The Islamist party Sarekat Islam was established in 1905, followed by Masyumi in 1943.
 The Communist Party was established in 1914, while Sukarno's nationalist Indonesian National Party was established in 1927.
-Favoring one ideology over another would not satisfy the whole spectrum of Indonesian people, thus it was decided that the new republic needed to synthesize a new ideology derived from indigenous Indonesian values as well as common shared values derived from various ideologies.
-Indonesian nationalism could not be identified with Islam regardless of how important the Islamic contribution was, hence that neither of the two options—“Islamic” or “secular” in nature—is the best choice with respect to the unity and the diversity of Indonesia.
-Pancasila was suggested as the ideal notion of civic nationalism, an effort to replace an old political culture based on primordial or religious loyalties with a new civic sense of “inclusive nationalism,” in which the existences and differences of groups were recognized without discriminations.
+During the struggle for independence, a debate emerged over whether the foundation of the future state should be "Islamic" or "secular" in nature.
+Pancasila was proposed as a compromise that would best serve the unity and diversity of Indonesia.
+It was envisioned as an ideal form of civic nationalism—an effort to replace a political culture based on primordial or religious loyalties with a new sense of "inclusive nationalism," where the existence and differences of various groups were recognized without discrimination.